Yifei Wang (on the job market!)

 avatar.JPG

-My first-author papers received the Best ML Paper Award at ECML-PKDD 2021, the Silver Best Paper Award at the ICML 2021 AdvML workshop, and the Best Paper Award at the ICML 2024 ICL workshop.
+My first-author papers received the Best ML Paper Award at ECML-PKDD 2021, the Silver Best Paper Award at ICML 2021 AdvML workshop, and the Best Paper Award at ICML 2024 ICL workshop.
+My thesis won the CAAI Outstanding Ph.D.
+Dissertation Runner-Up Award.
+I published 33 papers at NeurIPS, ICLR, and ICML, and I am a (co)-first author on 22 of them.

 I obtained my PhD in Applied Mathematics from Peking University in 2023, advised by Yisen Wang, Zhouchen Lin, Jiansheng Yang.
-Prior to that, I got my bachelor’s degrees from PKU math and philosophy.
+Prior to that, I did my undergraduate at School of Mathematical Sciences, Peking University.

 news

-November, 2024 I will give a talk at the Department of Applied Mathematics and Statistics at Johns Hopkins University.
+December, 2024 I gave a talk on Principles of Foundations Models at Johns Hopkins University.

-October, 2024 New preprints are out, addressing why perplexity fails to reflect long-context performance and how to fix it (paper), how interpretability techniques (eg SAEs) also endow better model robustness (paper), and whether ICL can truly extrapolate to OOD scenarios (paper).
+October, 2024 3 new preprints are out, exploring 1) how existing long-context training of LLMs is problematic and how to address it (paper), 2) how sparse autoencoders can significantly improve robustness at noisy and few-shot scenarios (paper), and 3) whether ICL can truly extrapolate to OOD scenarios (paper).

 September, 2024 I gave a talk at NYU Tandon on Building Safe Foundation Models from Principled Understanding.